sizovs/sizovs.github.io/_posts/2020-03-26-developers-dont-need-ping-pong-tables.md

 Leaders and people in charge of hiring must understand what motivates developers, and start designing organizations accordingly.
 Instead of building a fancy place to work, give people a reason to come to work.
 Otherwise, you're just putting lipstick on a pig.

-Good developers don't need ping-pong tables.
-Developers need autonomy, mastery, and purpose.
+Developers don't need ping-pong tables; they need autonomy, mastery, and purpose.